+I scoured the Web for unique birthday cake ideas and finally came up with this.
 I baked one sponge in a Swiss roll (rectangular tin) and then cut it in half and filled with buttercream icing and strawberry jam.
 I made the lid using flower paste (that you make sugar flowers from) as it dries out hard – solid!
 Crimped the edge and stuck edible silver balls on using rosewater as the glue!
 I colored the inside lilac but only mixed and twisted the colour in partially to create a marbled effect.
 I measured each side and stuck them on (yes I am afraid it’s a little tricky!).,

 I added sugarcel to the icing as it hardens it off a little (not as solid as the lid though) and made compartments.
 Make sure you add a drawer as it does finish it off and seemed to transform it.
 I purchased the edible jewelry necklace/watches and Haribo jelly rings but made a couple with the icing and silver balls.
 I glued the back of the lid (where the hinges would be) with royal icing and used lollipop sticks to support it.
 I sank these into the compartment edges as they were stronger – just icing is too soft and it would move.
 Finally add a cake topper ballerina and – hey presto.